isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/uploaditems-operation.md

 ### <a name="comments"></a>Comentários

-Os identificadores de item foram reduzidos para preservar a legibilidade.
+Os identificadores de item foram reduzidos para preservar a capacidade de leitura.

 ### <a name="response-elements"></a>Elementos de resposta